liplum/flarum-jwt-auth/README.md

 The hook which will be called for new Flarum users.

-The payload of the hook request is in JSON, and the authentication can be checked via the `Authorization` header. for example:
+The payload of the hook request is in [JSON:API](https://jsonapi.org/) which Flarum uses, and the authentication can be checked via the `Authorization` header. for example: